 - Data protection and legal disputes – You're putting a lot of trust into a third party to manage sensitive employee data.
 Be certain that your EOR has robust data protection measures in place.
 Otherwise, you may end up at risk of data breaches or regulatory non-compliance.

 Weigh the Employer of Record pros and cons while selecting your EOR.
-Partner with an EOR you trust to uphold your organization’s reputation and legal stature abroad.
+Partner with an EOR you trust to uphold your organisation’s reputation and legal stature abroad.

-Determining whether Employer of Record services are appropriate for your business requires a detailed evaluation of your company’s needs and goals.
+Determining whether Employer of Record services is appropriate for your business requires a detailed evaluation of your company’s needs and goals.
 You’ll also want to assess your capacity for managing international workforce complexities.

 Here are a few aspects to consider:

-- Business objectives – Align EOR services with your broader business goals and assess how they can support (or potentially limit) your international expansion strategies.
+- Business objectives – Align the Employee of Record service with your broader business goals and assess how they can support (or potentially limit) your international expansion strategies.

 - Risk tolerance – Evaluate your company’s capacity for risk toward the potential legal, operational, and data security challenges that can come with EOR partnerships.